-Preliminary Inventory of the University Committee on ROTC Records, 1970 - 1971
+Preliminary Guide to the University Committee on ROTC Records, 1970 - 1971

 The University Committee on ROTC was formed in 1970 to formulate recommendations on the future of ROTC at Duke University.
 The collection includes correspondence, minutes, testimony, reports, printed materials, reports from other institutions, student course evaluations and questionnaires, notes, and other materials.
 Major subjects include the role of the Naval and Air Force ROTCs on Duke's campus, the Vietnam War, the draft, and intellectual freedom on university campuses.